 If one has any of the above mentioned risk factors, he/she should get regular retinal checkups.
 The pupils are dilated and the retina, especially the peripheral part, is checked thoroughly with the help of Indirect Ophthalmoscope.
 In case a retinal break or lesion is discovered, it can be treated by a simple preventive procedure of Laser or Cryopexy.

 How is Eye Injury related to retinal detachment?

 Direct injury to the eye can lead to retinal breaks, holes, or tears that may cause retinal detachment days, weeks, months, or even years after the incident.
 Therefore, every patient with significant eye injury must get a detailed retinal checkup after the injury, and thereafter at regular intervals to detect these possible retinal breaks.
-Trauma severe enough to cause a black eye, hemorrhage on the white part of the eye, hemorrhage within the eye, a penetration or laceration of the eye, cataract, light flashes, floaters, or decreased vision can be related to subsequent retinal detachment.

 What are the symptoms of Retinal Tear or Retinal Detachment?